intelie/gitbook-drilling/collector/configuration/configuring-an-opcua-source.md

 # Configuring an OPC-UA Source

-## Solution Components
-When using an OPC-UA server, we need to configure some files that are typically located at `/opt/intelie/liverig/conf/`.
+When using an OPC-UA server, we need to configure some files that are typically located at LiveRig `/opt/intelie/liverig/conf/` folder.
 These files are:
 - [sources.xml](sources.xml.md) - the sources of opc-ua data.
 - [store.json](store.json.md) - the variables that are being requested and their mappings.
 - [liverig.properties](liverig.properties.md) - various configurations for the server, including the authentication mode with the opc-ua server.

-## First Steps
-### OPC-UA Server
+## OPC-UA Server
 You should know the endpoint of the server, which, in general, has the following form:

 `opc.tcp://ip-address:port/some-service-name`

-Here is an Example:
+Here is an example using a local [Eclipse Milo server](https://github.com/eclipse/milo):

 `opc.tcp://linux-tzyu:12686/milo`

-### LiveRig
+## LiveRig

-You should have LiveRig installed on your system, when you build from source you will get a `rpm` at the dist folder that can be used for installation.
-It will install all LiveRig components at `/opt/intelie/liverig` and will add the LiveRig service to the system.
-You may use `systemctl` commands to control the service.
-It will also install the [liverig-cli](../cli.md) application, which is a CLI based program that allows you to connect to the server and get some information necessary for configuration.
+You must have LiveRig installed on your system.
+Developers granted access to source code can build a `rpm` or `deb` package and install it, alternatively.

+LiveRig software will be installed into `/opt/intelie/liverig` and a system service will be available on systemd.
+You may use `systemctl` commands to enable and start the service.

+Additionally, the [liverig-cli](../cli.md) command will be available, which is a CLI based program that allows you to connect to the server and get some information necessary for configuration.

 ### Check LiveRig CLI